 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2023 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when tasting the wines from these estates)
+Rated estate (2023 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when you taste the wines from these estates)

 About the estate:

 Jean Foillard is one of the key figures in the Beaujolais wine scene.
 A series of setbacks had led to his removal from the Green Guide; it was only natural to reinstate him.
 Known for his “natural” style, Jean cut his teeth at the family estate starting in 1981.
 With a steady hand, he has maintained a free-spirited yet disciplined style, resulting in wines that are consistently excellent and deeply complex.
 Organic viticulture, sulfur-free winemaking, whole-cluster harvesting, and barrel aging are not the only keys to success, of course.
 For producing these “free-spirited” yet precise wines, meticulous monitoring under the microscope is one of the fundamental factors.
-Jean Foillard is gently passing the torch to his son, Alex.
+Jean Foillard is gradually passing the torch to his son, Alex.
 After traveling the world and taking over a few hectares of vineyards in his own name, Alex is gradually taking the reins with the determination to continue his father’s work, while infusing it with his own sensibility.
 There is a noticeable progression in the latest vintages tasted, which suggests the potential for a second star.

 Customer rating